-A new ‘Phone First’ service has been introduced to cover the emergency department at Altnagelvin Hospital.
+A new ‘Phone First’ service is being rolled out to cover the emergency department at Altnagelvin Hospital.

 Phone First is designed for patients, including children, who are feeling unwell and considering travelling to the emergency department or Minor Injuries Unit with an injury or illness which requires urgent treatment but is not immediately life-threatening.

 When you call the Phone First service your condition, or that of the person you are calling on behalf of, will be clinically assessed and arrangements made for you to access the most appropriate service to your needs.